JaneliaSciComp/JaneliaDataStandards/Definitions.md

 ### *resampling*
 A process that generates a new *array* representing an *image* at a new *resolution*.

-The new *resolution* is often an integer multiple of the original image *resolution*, but need not be. *Resampling* methods often consist of *filtering* and *interpolation* steps.
+The new *resolution* is often an integer multiple or fraction of the original image *resolution*, but need not be. *Resampling* methods often consist of *filtering* and *interpolation* steps.

 Related terms: [*downsampling*](#downsampling), [*interpolation*](#interpolation), [*resolution*](#resolution)